Joseph-Burke/Galileo/app/README.md

 I should be able to delete tasks.
 I should be able to add new tasks from within the desktop app.

-FIX THE REDUCER SO THAT ACTION TYPES ARE FORMATTED CORRECTLY AND PREFEREABLY STORED SAFELY SOMEWHERE.
+FIX THE REDUCER SO THAT ACTION TYPES ARE FORMATTED CORRECTLY AND PREFERABLY STORED SAFELY SOMEWHERE.